Jmwofford/babyDiv_WDI-curriculum/instructor_notes/css/flexbox.md

 <details>
   <summary><strong><code>order</code></strong></summary>

-  > The order in which you want flex items to appear along the main access.
+  > Specifies the order in which you want flex items to appear along the main axis.
 The default is 0.
 Negative numbers are allowed.

 </details>

 <details>
   <summary><strong><code>flex-basis</code></strong></summary>

-  > How big the flex items "want" to be
+  > Specifies how big the flex items "want" to be, or the initial size of a flex item
   >
   > [Example](https://codepen.io/raphaelgoetter/pen/yyMOOp)